Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Data Science is one of the most rewarding careers in 2023.
 To become a data scientist, you would again require a laptop with high processing power, memory, and fast storage.

 Above all, I recommend buying a laptop with a screen size of at least 15.6 inches.
-The bigger screen size will improve productivity while working with various data analysis and visualization tools.
+The bigger screen size will improve productivity with various data analysis and visualization tools.

 4. Virtualization and Simulation

-Some computer science sources might require you to work with virtualization tools, such as VMware or VirtualBox.
+Some computer science sources might require you to work with virtualization tools like VMware or VirtualBox.

 And, if you are interested in 3-D animation and modeling, you might also need to work with simulator tools.